What Does the Service Battery Charging System Warning Mean?

 The service battery charging system indicator warns that the car battery isn’t receiving enough charge to replenish it.

-The powertrain control module (PCM) monitors the state of the battery charging system.
-If the computer detects an issue with the charging system, it will turn on the check charging system warning light.
+The powertrain control module (PCM) monitors the state of the battery charging system on vehicles where the PCM controls the alternator.
+If the PCM/ECM detects an issue with the charging system, it will turn on the check charging system warning light.

 What Triggers the Check Charging System Warning Light?